-Part I) except items E, H, and I. Complete the appropriate lines of Parts III and IV.

-Complete the Signature area.

-Attach all appropriate forms and/or schedules showing the computation of the applicable tax or taxes.
+- The heading (above Part I) except items E, H, and I. - The appropriate lines of Parts III and IV. - Signature area. - Attach all appropriate forms and/or schedules showing the computation of the applicable tax or taxes.

 Claim For Refund